 After confiscation, all orangutans are first brought to SOCP's Quarantine Center in Batu Mbelin, North Sumatra Indonesia.
 The centre meets all the requirements for a facility of this nature.
-It is just one hour from the large city of Medan, meaning it is well connected for land, air and sea transport, and well-equipped hospitals and medical laboratories.
-Smallholder farms that provide a constant and varied supply of fruit and vegetables for the orangutans surround it.
+It is just one hour from the large city of Medan, meaning it is well connected for land, air and sea transport and medical laboratories.
+Smallholder farms and SOCP’s nearby Orangutan Haven, that provide a constant and varied supply of fruit and vegetables for the orangutans at the Quarantine.

-The site itself has three freshwater springs, meaning all the water use by the orangutans and for cage cleaning is perfectly clean and safe.
+The site itself has three freshwater springs, meaning all the water use by the orangutans and for cage cleaning is perfectly clean and safe — nevertheless for added safety the water system is treated to better ensure the orangutans remain healthy.
 Despite this, it is also in a very green, lush and secluded location, off the beaten track (to avoid unwanted visitors, as it is after all a quarantine facility and closed to the public), and fully supported by the local communities.

 Local villagers mostly built the facilities and most of the current staff of the quarantine grew up nearby.
-Furthermore, the majority of the orangutans food stuffs comprise locally grown fruit and vegetables, for which we pay a very reasonable price, since the farmers know they don’t have to go far or wait all day at the roadside to sell their produce.
+Furthermore, the majority of the orangutans' food stuffs comprise locally grown fruit and vegetables, for which SOCP pays a very reasonable price, since the farmers know they don’t have to go far or wait all day at the roadside to sell their produce.

-By nurturing these close ties with the local communities we have managed to foster an excellent 'community spirit' and can count on the full support of the indigenous Karo Batak people.
+By nurturing these close ties with the local communities SOCP has managed to foster an excellent 'community spirit' and can count on the full support of the indigenous Karo Batak people.

 Facilities at the SOCP Quarantine Center

-▪ One fully equipped and comprehensive vet clinic complete with examination room, laboratory, office, operating theatre, x-ray and anesthesia equipment, staff bedroom, autopsy room, store and dark-room (for developing x-rays).
+▪ One fully equipped and comprehensive vet clinic complete with examination room, laboratory, office, operating theatre, digital x-ray, ultrasound, and anesthesia equipment, staff bedroom, and autopsy room, storage.

-▪ Four units of four isolation cages (16 cages in all) for housing orangutans during their initial full quarantine period.
+▪ Five units of four isolation cages (20 cages in all) for housing orangutans during their initial full quarantine period.
 These are designed to be as flexible as possible.
 Staff can shut down the doors to create four small cages or open them up to create one large one, and any combination in between.

 ▪ One set of socialization cages.
 This unit comprises 6 cages in total: two very large, two medium and two small.
 Each is interconnected so any combination of large or small cages can be set up.
 The design allows orangutans to be introduced to each other very gradually, first visually, then via 'touch' contact through the bar-work, before eventually being mixed in the same cage together.
 This minimizes the stress of new introductions for all concerned.

-▪ Baby House.
+▪ Infant Care Facility AKA "The Baby House".
 A facility especially designed to house young infants in the first few years of socialization and care.
 There is an indoor room and outdoor cage, where the babies will learn how to climb and build a nest, socialize with other orangutans and learn what foods to eat.
 A room and facilities for 24-hour care is provided for a vet and a keeper to remain at the Baby House.

 ▪ Four long-term holding cages for orangutans that cannot be released to the wild in the foreseeable future.
-To date these cages house orangutan Leuser (blind due to being shot 62 times with an air rifle), Tila (harbors Hepatitis B but shows no symptoms) and Dek Nong (suffers from a persistent arthritic condition).
-SOCP has plans for an innovative new project that will provide all 3 orangutans with a much improved quality of life in the coming years at the Orangutan Haven.
-Learn more about Earth 4 Orangutans.
+To date these cages house orangutan Leuser (blind due to being shot 62 times with an air rifle), Dek Nong (suffers from a chronic arthritic condition), Krismon (developmentally stunted due to having grown into adulthood in a small cage) and Lewis (blind due to being shot by an air gun multiple times).
+SOCP has plans for an innovative new project that will provide all of these unreleasable orangutans with a much improved quality of life at the Orangutan Haven.

 ▪ Additional facilities that are required for the management and operation of the station such as staff accommodation, an orangutan food storage and processing building, a composting facility, staff canteen, and generator housing, among others.

-New arrivals at the quarantine station must undergo extensive medical checks and a minimum 30-day quarantine period to ensure they carry no illnesses.
-Only healthy orangutans are allowed to have any contact with other inhabitants of the station, and to be eventually released to the wild.
+New arrivals at the quarantine station must undergo extensive medical checks and a minimum 90-day quarantine period (dependent on age and condition) to ensure they carry no illnesses.
+Only healthy orangutans are allowed to have any contact with other inhabitants of the station, and to be eventually released to the wild

 For the first few days after their arrival, orangutans are observed closely to assess their general health condition and take a number of fecal or other non-invasive samples, and to check for parasites and other ailments.
 This initial settling in period also allows the orangutans to get used to the center’s staff and their new environment, its sights and smells, with minimal stress.
 Once they are settled, however, the medical team must then anesthetize them for full medical checks.
 The samples and standard tests and procedures normally performed include: